 What does Hot Isostatic Pressing (HIP) do for Platinum Castings?

-- The HIP/ Hot Isostatic Pressing on Platinum eliminates sub-surface porosity in jewelry castings
+- HIP or Hot Isostatic Pressing Process on Platinum eliminates sub-surface porosity in jewelry castings.

-- Makes platinum measurably stronger and more ductile due to the increased density
+- HIP makes platinum measurably stronger and more ductile due to the increased density.

-HIP or “hot isostatic pressing” is a high-pressure thermal treatment that is commonly used on investment castings in quality-critical industries such as medical and aerospace.
-TechForm uses this process to create high quality castings for the jewelry industry.
-The HIP process involves placing the castings into a high-pressure vessel for a specified period of time with inert gas applying pressure at elevated temperatures.
-The result is densification, which happens when the metal’s creep resistance is surpassed and plastic flow enables the surrounding material to move into sub–surface voids.
+HIP or Hot Isostatic Pressing is a high-pressure thermal treatment that is commonly used on investment castings in quality-critical industries such as medical and aerospace.
+TechForm uses this process to create high-quality castings for the jewelry industry.
+The HIP process involves placing the castings into a high-pressure vessel with inert gas and applying pressure at elevated temperatures.
+The result is densification, which happens when the metal’s creep resistance is surpassed and plastic flows and enables the surrounding material to move into subsurface voids.
 Time at temperature allows diffusional bonding to occur, which eliminates internal porosity.